benfertig/timestamper/README.md

 Once you have downloaded the correct Miniconda installer for your Mac, run the installer to install Python with Miniconda.<br />

 ### Activate your conda environment
 **NOTE:** This section will probably not apply to most people, since Z shell typically defaults to Anaconda/Miniconda as its base Python distribution (provided that you installed Anaconda/Miniconda in the default location), but your results may vary.
 If you *do not* see "(base)" in your command prefix when you open a new Terminal window, then this section is for you.
-Otherwise, you can skip to the section titled **Install Py2App**.
+Otherwise, you can skip to the section titled **Running from source on Mac**.

 Newer Macintosh computers come with a preinstalled distribution of Python 3.
 If you have such a Macintosh, it is imperative that you make sure your computer **IS NOT** relying on this preinstalled Python 3 distribution when invoking the remaining commands throughout this README.<br />